-You may meet with your advisor during posted office hours.
+You may meet with your advisor during posted office hours (next to their office).
 Requests to schedule an appointment outside of your advisor's office hours and brief questions may also be directed to his/her office telephone or e-mail address.

 Q. May I change my advisor?

 Yes, you may change your advisor at any point in your academic career.
-Stop by the Office of Student Services in 338 Reid Hall and a staff member will assist you in making this change.
+Stop by the Office of Student Services in Jabs Hall Room 124 and a staff member will assist you in making this change.

-In order to maintain accreditation standards of academic excellence and to promote success in upper-division (300-400 level) business courses, the JJCBE requires all business students to meet certain performance standards before they are formally admitted to upper-division.
+In order to maintain accreditation standards of academic excellence and to promote success in upper-division (300-400 level) business courses, the JJCBE requires all business students to meet certain performance standards before they are admitted to the college.
 These standards include:

 - Junior standing (60 credits or more) AND